Explore UCD

 SPIRe Scholarships

 SPIRe operates an Iseult Honohan Doctoral Scholarship, which provides a fee remission of the scheduled EU or non-EU fee plus a tax-free annual stipend of €25k.
-The 2024 application round is now open, with an application deadline of 9th February 2024.
+The 2025 application round is not yet open.

 Click here for more details